Java DSL cheatsheet

 Data flow and transformations

-Quarkus Flow follows the CNCF Workflow data-flow model: every step can shape what it reads as input, what it exports to the next step, and what it writes into the workflow data document.
+Quarkus Flow follows the Serverless Workflow Specification data-flow model: every step can shape what it extracts as input, how it transforms its direct result, and what it merges back into the global context.

 |

-Choose which slice of the workflow data a step receives as input.
+Choose which slice of the global workflow context a task receives as input.

 -